puniverse/capsule/README.md

 * `capsule.reset`: if set, forces re-extraction of the capsule, where applies, and/or re-downloading of SNAPSHOT dependencies
 * `capsule.app.id`: sets the value of the application ID (see user guide)
 * `capsule.java.home`: forces the capsule to use the given path to a Java installation when launching the application.
+* `capsule.java.cmd`: firces the capsule to use the give executable to launch the JVM.
 * `capsule.offline`: if defined (without a value) or set to `true`, Capsule will not attempt to contact online repositories for dependencies
 * `capsule.local`: the path for the local Maven repository; defaults to CAPSULE_CACHE/deps
 * `capsule.connect.timeout`: The maximum amount of time (in milliseconds) to wait for a successful connection to a remote repository.
 Non-positive values indicate no timeout.